kathrinmzl/inside-india/README.md

 #### Home page

-The home page includes a section showcasing that it is a website for small curated group tours through India.
+The home page includes a hero image to attract the viewers attention as well as a section showcasing that it is a website for small curated group tours through India.
 It also includes a section with a preview of available tours.
 The images for each tour are clickable and link to the respective tour page.

 ![Home page](docs/features/home-page.png)

 #### Tour pages
 For each tour package there is a separate page displaying general facts about the tour, detailed information about the trips’ itineraries and a gallery of tour highlights.

+The hero image of each tour page is the same as the card image on the home page to keep the imagery consistent.
 The pages are divided into a "facts" section, with an overview of the most important information like the price and dates, and a "tour details" section with a detail section for each place on the itinerary.
 Next to the details there is a carousel with each six photos representing steps in the itinerary.

 Below the carousel is another booking button.